 However, if you need to run many different cable types behind the TV, you may find this difficult with a flat wall mount.

 The popular Mounting Dream MD2163-K fixed TV wall mount, pictured above, will leave just 1.1-inches between the wall and the back of your TV.

 So, even with a single HDMI cable, you can sometimes have a problem.

-In this instance you might need to buy an HDMI cable with a right-angle connector:
+In this instance, you might need to buy an HDMI cable with a right-angle connector:

 These methods allow the cable to be connected to the rear of the TV without it sticking out too far.

 One trick can be to connect all the cables while the TV is standing on the floor.
 You can then lift the TV and hook it onto the wall plate.
-Just be careful of the cables as you do this.
+Just be careful of the wires as you do this.

 All of this will depend on the design and position of the connections on the rear of your TV.
 Some TVs have most of the connections at the side.
 In which case, you won’t have a problem.